umanit/life-page-bundle/README.md

 ⚠️ If the service is not an instance of `MessageCountAwareInterface`, the checker will be ignored.

+## Adding a custom checker

+Create a service which extends the `CheckerInterface` and tag it with `umanit_life_page.service_checker`.
+Your checker should now be displayed on the life page.

+The method `getName` is used to name the checker on the page while the `check` method is used to determine the status to display.
+If it's `true` then `OK` is shown, if it's `false` then `KO` is shown and if it's `null` the checker is ignored.

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.